nuxt/nuxt/docs/3.api/2.composables/use-google-tag-manager.md

     size: xs
 ---

-The `useGoogleTagManager` composable function allows you to install [Google Tag Manager](https://developers.google.com/tag-platform/tag-manager/web) in your Nuxt application.
+The `useGoogleTagManager` composable allows you to install [Google Tag Manager](https://developers.google.com/tag-platform/tag-manager/web) in your Nuxt application.

 ## Minimal example